-“Policy makers looking to reverse the childhood obesity epidemic and reduce long-term obesity prevalence need to focus on implementing cost-effective preventive interventions that reach a large percentage of our nation’s children,” says lead investigator of the CHOICES Project, Dr. Steve Gortmaker, who also serves as the Director of the Harvard Prevention Research Center and a Professor of the Practice of Health Sociology at the Harvard T.H.
+“Policy makers looking to reverse the childhood obesity epidemic and reduce long-term obesity prevalence need to focus on implementing cost-effective preventive interventions that reach a large percentage of our nation’s children,” says lead investigator of the CHOICES Project, Dr. Steve Gortmaker, who also serves as a Professor of the Practice of Health Sociology and the Director of the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
 Chan School of Public Health.

 The study notes that interventions affecting both children and adults are particularly attractive, since near-term health care cost savings can be achieved by reducing adult obesity, while laying the ground work for long-term cost savings by reducing childhood obesity.
 The sugar-sweetened beverage excise tax, for example, would save $14.2 billion in net costs over the course of the decade, primarily due to reductions in adult health care costs.